 It’s also a good idea to have an honest discussion with any teachers you know.
 Talk about what they enjoy and what they find particularly demanding.
 If possible, talk to people who have come to teaching from another industry - how did they find the adjustment into education?

 Schools have changed enormously even in the past few years, so it's a good idea to get some current first-hand experience of working in schools.
-Why not offer to come and run a session with pupils at your local school, based on your current career?
+Why not offer to run a session with pupils at your local school, based on your current career?
 You'll know your subject matter inside out, so you can think about whether you enjoy the experience in general without worrying about having to teach to a set specification.